 1. Create excellent content

-To create your content, you can draw from the expertise or experience you already have.
+To create your content, draw from the expertise or experience you already have.
 Start there.
 After that, never stop learning.
 Keep growing in your knowledge of your craft so the content you produce gets increasingly great.

-The equivalent for a musician would obviously be music.
+The content equivalent for a musician would obviously be music.
 They have to have music in their repertoire.
 And it has to be good.

 2. Establish real relationships